Musicoin/a.musicoin.org/README.md

 ## Musicoin-Frontend

 The static front end part is in react and has to be compiled using `npm run build` run inside the musicoin-frontend folder.
 Once this is done, it has to be manually moved from there to `src/overview/`.
 To test the frontend part of it as a standalone, run `yarn build` and `yarn start` over at `musicoin-frontend`.
+To update the submodule recursive stuff, `git submodule update --recursive`

 ## Typescript